gbin/petvideo/README.md

 LEFT_LINE     First part of the line when HBLANK is still on RIGHT_LINE    Second port of the line when HBLANK reset to prepare to trigger for the next line.
 ```

+The signal is only sampled at 12MHz while the device can do 24MHz+ because the USB 2 bandwidth is limited to ~20 MB/s so it cannot keep up at more than 20Mhz.
+If some contributors can check with USB3 devices, feel free to post a PR to add their support.

 ## Creating a capture for the tool
 The test sample has been captured like this: